 - Keep the footprint of each pallet load within the pallet edges.
 Anything that sticks out may get damaged and damage other items.

 - Stack your items close together, building a square load and leaving as little space between boxes as possible.

 - Center boxes over the gaps between the boards in the pallet so they don’t tip or slip.

 - Don’t include empty boxes.
 These can collapse and endanger the whole load.
 If you need an extra box to fill out your shape, pack it tightly with infill.

-Palletizing is an excellent choice for eCommerce shipping by freight in most circumstances.
-Your 3PL will process your inbound shipments more quickly without add-on processing charges.
+This lets your 3PL process your inbound shipments more quickly without add-on processing charges.
 Your items will be secure, even on multi-modal journeys where pallets are transferred from ship to rail to truck.

-However, floor loaded containers are sometimes the best choice.
-Here are some of the reasons you might choose them:
+Here are some of the reasons you might choose a floor loaded container: